rufus1079/nutritional-facts-label/README.md

 ### Stretch Goals

 - Look into supporting different label formats (e.g. a "Vertical Display with Micronutrients Listed Side-by-Side", "Tabular Format", or [any other formats referenced](https://www.nutritionfacts-labels.com/labels)).
+- Consider creating a form that allows users to input nutritional data.
+The Nutritional Facts Label component should then dynamically populate based on the data entered in this form.